 Margaret Coffey Room

-The Margaret Coffey Room is a small meeting room available to the public between 5pm and 8pm Monday through Thursday, and between 5pm and 6pm on Fridays.
-The room has a capacity of 12 and a television is available to display images from a laptop.
-The Margaret Coffey Room was made possible by a generous gift from the late Margaret Coffey.
+The Margaret Coffey Room is a small meeting room in the Port Angeles Main Library that is available to the public during the library’s normal business hours.
+The room can seat up to 12 individuals.
+It has a 55” television capable of wirelessly displaying images from a laptop.
+The tables, chairs, and white board can be arranged to suit the user's needs.
+This meeting room was made possible by a generous gift from the late Margaret Coffey.

 Sequim Community Meeting Room